 With over 28 years serving seniors, Tawnya has been fortunate to work in every department of senior housing.
 From Housekeeper to Executive Director, she has experienced it all.

 Tawnya earned her Assisted Living Managers License in 2010.
 She serves on the following committees; Memory Care Alliance for AZALFA and the C.N.A.
 Board for EVIT.
 She is a Paul Harris Rotarian and an Arizona Leading Age Fellow.

 Due to the caregiver shortage, Tawnya has also chosen to be an Adult Education Instructor with EVIT, East Valley Institute of Technology teaching Caregiving Classes.

-In 2014, Tawnya was certified by the National Council of Certified Dementia Practioners as a Certified Alzheimer's and Dementia Instructor.
+In 2014, Tawnya was certified by the National Council of Certified Dementia Practitioners as a Certified Alzheimer's and Dementia Instructor.

 Tawnya is currently serving Fellowship Square-Mesa as their Assisted Living Director.
-She oversees the Services and Care for 130 Residents, their Families, and the Staff that care for her Residents.
+She oversees the Services and Care for 130 Residents, their Families, and the Staff that cares for her Residents.